Best Friend Manual

 - Sheldon's mom also acts as a manual on occasion, since she's the only person who can handle Sheldon when he's acting particularly crazy.

-- Averted in the most recent season as Penny's finally gotten Genre Savvy enough to just roll with Sheldon's quirks and not ask why.
+- Averted in later season as Penny's finally gotten Genre Savvy enough to just roll with Sheldon's quirks and not ask why.

-- In many ways, this is at the heart of Scrubs.
-Not just with the main Heterosexual Life-Partners JD and Turk, but other characters either start out close enough for this, or develop it as the series progresses.
+- Scrubs: Not just with the main Heterosexual Life-Partners JD and Turk, but other characters either start out close enough for this, or develop it as the series progresses.

-- Kaldur in Young Justice explain Wally's disbelief in magic to the rest of The Team.
+- Young Justice: Kaldur explains Wally's disbelief in magic to the rest of The Team.
 Kaldur is himself a practitioner, and he and Wally have known each other for years.

 - James acts as this for Dylan, and there is also a real manual which is circulated by email amongst new Warplings.